U.N. food body elects first Chinese head as climate crisis worsens

 The number of people without sufficient food has increased over the past three years, with one in nine people - or 821 million - worldwide going hungry due to drought, floods, conflict and economic slowdowns, U.N. figures show.

-The current FAO Director-General Jose Graziano da Silva, architect of Brazil’s landmark Zero Hunger programme, has overseen a drive to push through ambitious internal reforms.
+The current FAO Director-General Jose Graziano da Silva, architect of Brazil’s landmark Zero Hunger program, has overseen a drive to push through ambitious internal reforms.

+His predecessor, Jacques Diouf, served an 18-year term but faced donor criticism about inefficiencies.